-Objective lens size: Again, full-size binoculars have a larger objective lens.
+Full-size binoculars have a larger objective lens.
 This means that they can gather more light, which is essential for getting a clear view of distant objects.
-Additionally, the larger lens size also provides a wider field of view, so you can take in more of your surroundings at once.
+The larger lens size also provides a wider field of view, so you can take in more of your surroundings at once.

-Durability: Full-size binoculars are usually more durable than compact binoculars.
-This is because they have a stronger and more sturdy frame.
+Full-size binoculars are usually more durable than compact binoculars.
+This is because they have a stronger and sturdy frame.
 Additionally, full-size binoculars are often made of stronger and more shatter-resistant materials.
-Moreover, all binoculars are susceptible to damage if they are dropped or handled roughly.
+All binoculars are susceptible to damage if they are dropped or handled roughly.

-Weight: The weight of full-size binoculars can vary depending on the make and model.
-However, they typically weigh between 2 and 4 pounds.
+The weight of full-size binoculars can vary depending on the make and model.
+They typically weigh between 2 and 4 pounds.
 That is quite hard to carry and hold for a long time.

 Benefits of full-size binoculars for birding

-- With a wide field of view, full-size binoculars offer an immersive experience that is perfect for bird watching.
+1. With a wide field of view, full-size binoculars offer an immersive experience that is perfect for bird-watching.

 Limitations of full-size binoculars for birding